 Mountain biking is another way to explore your public lands and the bike trails they offer.
 Make sure that biking is allowed on the trails before you ride them.

 Rules of the Trail: Get familiar with the International Mountain Biking Association's (IMBA) code of conduct.

 Bureau of Land Management: The BLM has many amazing mountain biking trails.
 Find maps, site information, and more on this site.

 MTB Project: Search for mountain biking trails in any state and find maps, photos, and other resources.

-Put your bike on a bus, train, or boat and use public transportation to supplement your bike ride to a park.
+Put your bike on a bus, train, or boat and use public transportation to supplement your bike overnight.